Flone-dnb/nameless-engine/docs/Manual.md

 void MyMeshNode::onSpawning(){
     MeshNode::onSpawning();

-    setShaderTextureResourceBindingData(    // call this function only in `onSpawning`, see function docs "customTexture",                    // name of the resource
+    setShaderTextureResourceBinding(    // call this function only in `onSpawning`, see function docs "customTexture",                // name of the resource
         "game/stone"                    // path relative `res`
     );
 }
 ```